williamdemeo/cs644-fall2022/spark/README.md

 This consists of

-a.
-Creating a new project directory.
+*  Creating a new project directory.
-b.
-Setting up the standard Spark project structure, including at least a `build.sbt` file
-    and a `src/main/scala` directory where our Scala source code resides.
+*  Setting up the standard Spark project structure, including at least a `build.sbt` file and a `src/main/scala` directory where our Scala source code resides.
    (We'll call our project `movie-similarity`.)
-c.
-We will also need a special sbt file called `assembly.sbt` which will enable us to
-    build our program into a jar file, called `MovieSimilarity.jar`.
+*  We will also need a special sbt file called `assembly.sbt` which will enable us to build our program into a jar file, called `MovieSimilarity.jar`.

 The `MovieSimilarity.jar` file contains everything we need in order to launch our Spark program from the command line on a remote server that has Spark installed (e.g., an AWS EMR cluster)